Friday the 13th Part VI: Jason Lives: Plot

-Following the events of the last film, Tommy Jarvis is released from the local Hospital for the Criminally Insane.
-He still suffers from flashbacks of the mass murderer Jason Voorhees, whom he killed several years ago.
+One year after attempting to kill Pam Roberts, (Note: As depicted in Friday the 13th: A New Beginning (1985)) Tommy Jarvis is released from the local Hospital for the Criminally Insane.
+He still suffers from flashbacks of the mass murderer Jason Voorhees, whom he killed six years ago.
 (Note: As depicted in Friday the 13th: The Final Chapter (1984)) Tommy returns to Crystal Lake, renamed Forest Green, to confront his fears, along with his friend Allen Hawes.
 The pair visit Jason's grave during a thunderstorm, intending to cremate the killer's body and finally end Tommy's nightmares.
 After digging up Jason's corpse, Tommy experiences another flashback of his last encounter with Jason.
 As he impales Jason's body with a metal fence post, two lightning bolts strike the post; this restores Jason as a revenant with superhuman strength.

-After killing Hawes, Jason dons a hockey mask (which Tommy has brought).
+After killing Hawes by punching his heart out, Jason dons his hockey mask (which Tommy has brought).
 Tommy flees to the sheriff's office, where he attempts to warn the police of Jason's return.
 Instead, Tommy is arrested and jailed by Sheriff Mike Garris, who is aware of Tommy's institutionalization.
 Sheriff Garris presumes that Tommy is hallucinating Jason's return.
 On the road, camp counselors Darren and Lizbeth get lost looking for Camp Forest Green.
 They discover Jason, who murders them both.

 The following morning, Garris' daughter Megan arrives at his station, along with her friends Sissy, Cort, and Lizbeth's sister Paula.
 The four teenagers report Darren and Lizbeth missing.
 Tommy warns them about Jason, who is now considered an urban legend.
 Despite her prompt attraction to him, Megan is unsure whether to believe Tommy.
 In the woods, Jason happens upon a corporate paintball game; he crushes the player Burt's face into a tree, decapitates three other players, and dismembers Roy, the final player.
 He also commandeers a machete from the players.

 As children arrive at Camp Forest Green, the teen counselors do their best to run the camp.
 They keep wondering what has happened to Darren and Lizbeth.
 Meanwhile, Garris opts to transfer Tommy out of his jurisdiction to prevent anyone else from hearing his rants about Jason's return.
 On the way out of town, Tommy makes a run for Jason's grave, which Martin, the caretaker, has covered up to deny responsibility for the grave being robbed.
 Hawes' body is buried in Jason's place.
 A handcuffed Tommy is escorted out of town by Garris, who threatens him if he ever returns.